 Camp Lejeune Victims Can Now Get Compensation

-The water contamination at Camp Lejeune has negatively impacted the lives of hundreds of thousands of people who lived or worked at the base over the years.
-Many people have developed cancer, died, and suffered other diseases.
+The water contamination at Camp Lejeune has had a profoundly negative impact on the lives of hundreds of thousands of people who lived or worked at the base over the years.
+Many people have developed cancer, died, and suffered from other diseases.

 So far, most of the Camp Lejeune water contamination victims have never been able to get justice or compensation.
 North Carolina (where the base is located) has a law known as a “statute of repose,” which puts a maximum year limit on how long someone can wait before filing a civil lawsuit, even if they could never have known that the water issues caused injuries until after the deadline to sue had already passed.